Meconium aspiration syndrome (MAS) refers to breathing problems that a newborn baby may have when:

-In most cases, the outlook is excellent and there are no long-term health effects.
+In most cases of meconium-stained fluid, the outlook is excellent and there are no long-term health effects.

-- Only about half of babies with meconium stained fluid will have breathing problems and only about 5% will have MAS.
+- Only about one half of babies with meconium-stained fluid will have breathing problems and only about 5% will have MAS.

-- Breathing problems may be more severe in some cases.
-These will often go away in 2 to 4 days.
+- Babies may need extra support with breathing and nutrition in some cases.
+This need will often go away in 2 to 4 days.
 However, rapid breathing may continue for several days.